rhizomedotorg/rhizomedotorg.github.io/_posts/2013-11-15-database-less-data-driven-navigation.markdown

 {{ "{% get_nav 'Rhizome' None " }}%}
 {% endhighlight %}

-And now the implimentation.
+And now the implementation.
 We create the file /path-to-project/myapp/templatetags/nav_tags.py

 {% highlight python %}
 from django import template